What the Limulus eye tells the Limulus brain

 I find that the Limulus lateral eye is well adapted for meeting the needs of the animal and the challenges of its visual environment.
 The visibility of underwater objects at mating beaches is limited by water turbidity to $\sim$1.5m in accordance with the visual range of the animal.
 Within this range, the eye transmits robust signals to the brain about objects having the size, contrast, and motion of potential mates.
 It encodes these objects with coherent patterns of activity among small clusters of ommatidia.
 The patterns are enhanced by flickering light from overhead waves to which the eye is maximally sensitive.
 Wave glitter also evokes large responses in clusters of ommatidia viewing the sand which obscure responses to moving crab-size objects, but integrative properties of central neurons appear to extract only those patterns of activity which encode potential mates.
 These findings yield insights about the retinal code mediating visually-guided behavior in Limulus and, perhaps, other animals.

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Passaglia, Christopher Lawrence, "What the Limulus eye tells the Limulus brain" (1997).
 Biomedical and Chemical Engineering - Dissertations.
-Paper 51.
+51.